 Frequently inspect the area under or around the float switches to ensure they are free from debris and gummy bilge oil.

 To clean:

-- Soak in heavy duty bilge cleaner for 10 minutes, agitating several times. - Check to ensure float operation is unrestricted. - Repeat cleaning procedure if necessary.
+- Soak in heavy duty bilge cleaner for 10 minutes, agitating several times. - Check for unrestricted operation of the float. - Repeat the cleaning procedure if necessary.

 Emergency High Water Bilge Pump